 In 2009, the Federal Trade Commission (FTC) in the U.S. passed rules requiring the disclosure payments received for endorsing products.
 That requires disclaimers if you have a commercial relationship with another entity where you advance their product or service.
 These types of disclaimers are less about avoiding liability and more about informing users.

 Sewing.org offers a blog with craft tips and reviews products.
-It offers this disclaimer page regarding reviewed products and specifically mentions the FTC in the disclaimer:
+It offers this disclaimer regarding reviewed products and specifically mentions the FTC in the disclaimer:

 Excerpt of affiliate disclaimer from Sewing Org